 Insert the alignment dowel through the bridge and into the intake camshaft.
-If engine timing is correct, the alignment bridge will remain flat on the cylinder head.

-A small gap of approximately 0.5mm between the top of the cylinder head and the feet of the bridge is acceptable.
+If engine timing is correct, the alignment bridge will remain flat on the cylinder head (a small gap - approximately .5mm - between the head and the feet of the bridge is acceptable).

 Insert the alignment dowel through the bridge and into the exhaust camshaft.
-If engine timing is correct, the alignment bridge will remain flat on the cylinder head (a small gap of approximately 0.5mm between the top of the cylinder head and the feet of the bridge is acceptable).
+If engine timing is correct, the alignment bridge will remain flat on the cylinder head (a small gap - approximately .5mm - between the head and the feet of the bridge is acceptable).